Knee Disarticulation Adds Prosthetic Advantages

 • With the prosthesis applied, the residual limb may appear noticeably larger than the contralateral leg, presenting a self-image problem for some people.
 In fact, patients have been known to choose a higher-level amputation largely for cosmetic reasons.

-The Socket — Because knee disarticulation patients can tolerate distal weight bearing to differing degrees and residual limb features can vary widely, socket assembly is highly individualized and depends on the knowledge and experience of the prosthetist.
+The Socket — Because knee disarticulation patients can tolerate distal weight bearing to differing degrees and residual limb features can vary widely, socket design is highly individualized and depends on the knowledge and experience of the prosthetist.

 Various approaches have been used to securely attach a knee disarticulation prosthesis to the intact femur.
-One popular assembly employs a flexible gel liner with air expulsion inside a rigid outer socket.
+One popular design employs a flexible gel liner with air expulsion inside a rigid outer socket.
 The liner simplifies construction but precludes use of condylar suspension and minimizes the benefit of distal weight-bearing.

-Some patients with a prominent medial condyle are candidates for a assembly incorporating a medial door and external strap without an inner liner, effectively reducing external distal socket bulk.
+Some patients with a prominent medial condyle are candidates for a design incorporating a medial door and external strap without an inner liner, effectively reducing external distal socket bulk.
 Inclusion of inflatable pneumatic pads or silicone bladders can help overcome the difficulty of inserting condyles into a narrow socket but add to the wall thickness and socket complexity.

 Knee components — Although relatively few prosthetic knee joints are built specifically for the knee disarticulation level, some of the many knees designed for transfemoral applications can be adapted for a K.D. limb.
 The problem with these knees is that they most always result in a lower knee center than the sound limb and thus exaggerate the apparent thigh length differential.